Porto: A Portuguese Gem along the Douro

 Muralha Fernandina (Fernandina Walls), Porto

-In 2009, Porto received the impressive designation of a UNESCO World Heritage Site.
-With a history that goes back over 2,000 years, this designation is justly earned.
-Influences of this expansive history are seen in Porto’s many monumental structures.
-The Porto Cathedral, or Sé do Porto, is an incredible display of Romanesque architecture that was started in the 12th century and was completed in the 18th century.
-Torre dos Clérigos (Clérigos Tower), an 18th century bell tower, was built in the Baroque style and remains the tallest religious structure in Portugal today.
-While the outside of Torre dos Clérigos is impressive, the inside is really beautiful.
+Torre dos Clérigos (Clérigos Tower), an 18th-century bell tower, was built in the Baroque style and remains the tallest religious structure in Portugal today.
+While the exterior of Torre dos Clérigos is impressive, the interior is truly beautiful.
 View the tower at night by booking the Spiritus Immersive Show.
 This performance includes a dynamic light exhibition that projects across the walls and ceiling.
 It is an incredible way to view the tower’s internal design.
-Palácio da Bolsa (the Stock Exchange Palace) was built in the neoclassical style and the Igreja de São Francisco (Church of Saint Francisco) is Porto’s most impressive Gothic structure.

 Torre dos Clérigos, Porto